Iatrogenesis: Adverse effects

-A very common iatrogenic effect is caused by drug interaction, i.e., when pharmacotherapists fail to check for all medications a patient is taking and prescribe new ones that interact agonistically or antagonistically (thereby potentiating or attenuating the intended therapeutic effect).
-Such situations can cause significant morbidity and mortality.
 Adverse reactions, such as allergic reactions to drugs, even when unexpected by pharmacotherapists, are also classified as iatrogenic.

 The evolution of antibiotic resistance in bacteria is iatrogenic as well.
 Bacterial strains resistant to antibiotics have evolved in response to the over prescription of antibiotic drugs.

 Certain drugs and vaccines are toxic in their own right in therapeutic doses because of their mechanism of action.
 Alkylating antineoplastic agents, for example, cause DNA damage, which is more harmful to cancer cells than regular cells.
 However, alkylation causes severe side-effects and is actually carcinogenic in its own right, with potential to lead to the development of secondary tumors.
 In a similar manner, arsenic-based medications like melarsoprol, used to treat trypanosomiasis, can cause arsenic poisoning.

-Some medications have been reported to uncommonly induce long-lasting post-discontinuation syndromes; examples of these iatrogenic disorders include post-SSRI sexual dysfunction (PSSD), post-finasteride syndrome (PFS) and post-retinoid syndrome/post-Accutane syndrome (PRSD/PAS).
-The aforementioned three conditions exhibit widely overlapping symptoms, most prominently sexual dysfunction and cognitive issues, and are currently poorly-understood owing to a lack of research.
+Furthermore, aminoglycoside antibiotics can be toxic to the kidneys; these are prescribed only in severe infections where the risk of nephrotoxicity is preferable to the consequences of the infection.

 Adverse effects can appear mechanically.
 The design of some surgical instruments may be decades old, hence certain adverse effects (such as tissue trauma) may never have been properly characterized.